dilshankarunarathne/c-sharp-notes/README.md

 Use structs only when creating small lightweight objects.
 That is for a subtle performance optimization.
 In the real-world, 99% of the time, you create new types using classes, not structures.
 In .NET, all primitive types are declared as a structure.
 They are small and lightweight.
 The biggest primitive type doesn’t take more than 16 bytes.

+# Arrays

+An array is a data structure that is used to store a collection of variables of the same type.
+For example, instead of declaring three int variables (that are related), we can create an int array like this: int[] numbers = new int[3];
+An array in C# is actually an instance of the Array class.
+So, that’s why here we have to use the new operator to allocate memory to this object.
+Here, the number 3 specifies the size of the array.
+Once an array is created, its size cannot be changed.
+If you need a list with dynamic size, you need to use the List class (explained later in the course).
+To access elements in an array, we use the square bracket notation: numbers[0] = 1;
+Note that in C# arrays are zero-indexed.
+So the first element has index 0.